a7ex/xcresultparser/README.md

 OPTIONS:
   -o, --output-format <output-format>
                           The output format.
 It can be either 'txt', 'cli', 'html', 'md', 'xml', 'junit', or 'cobertura'.
-In case of 'xml' generic format (Sonarqube) for test results and generic format (Sonarqube) for coverage data is used.
+In case of 'xml' sonar generic format for test results and generic format (Sonarqube) for coverage data is used.
                           In the case of 'cobertura', --coverage is implied.
   -p, --project-root <project-root>
                           The name of the project root.
 If present paths and urls are relative to the specified directory.
   -t, --coverage-targets <coverage-targets>
-                          Specify which targets to calculate coverage from -s, --summary-fields <summary-fields>
+                          Specify which targets to calculate coverage from.
+You can use more than one -t option to specify a list of targets.
+  -s, --summary-fields <summary-fields>
                           The fields in the summary.
 Default is all: errors|warnings|analyzerWarnings|tests|failed|skipped